 Behavioral assessments perceive the abilities of the candidate based on various psychological theories that measure different competencies that the roles require.
-The functioning of behavioral assessments are based on 5 major personality-determining theories.
+The functioning of behavioral assessments is based on 5 major personality-determining theories.
 Let's have a look!

 1. Big 5 personality theory